Edit in GitHubLog an issue

 Considerations about security

-For authentication with Adobe APIs, you should leverage App Builder Security Guideline using our supported SDKs.
+For authentication with Adobe APIs, you should use App Builder Security Guidelines and Adobe-supported SDKs.

-For other 3rd party systems and APIs when provisioning actions with the secrets/passwords is a must, you can then use the default params as demonstrated above.
-In order to support this use case, all default params are automatically encrypted.
-They are decrypted just before the action code is executed.
-Thus, the only time you have access to the decrypted value is while executing the action code.
+For other third-party systems and APIs when provisioning actions with secrets and passwords is necessary, you can use the default parameters as demonstrated above.
+To support this use case, all default parameters are automatically encrypted, and decrypted just before the action code is executed.
+Thus, the only time you will have access to the decrypted value is while executing the action code.

 Persistence at runtime

-As part of App Builder, you will have out-of-the-box access to Files and State, our two storage services meant for persisting data dynamically from your Runtime actions.
+App Builder includes access to Files and State, two storage services for persisting data dynamically from Runtime actions.

 No pre-configuration is required, just install the libraries and use them in your project.
-We will be transparently using your App Builder credentials to authorize and entitle your requests.
+Adobe will transparently use your App Builder credentials to authorize and entitle your requests.

 When should I use Files vs State?

-• Files is good for transferring large payloads (bandwidth oriented) and State is good for fast access (latency oriented).
+• Files is a good choice for bandwidth-oriented transfer of large payloads; State for latency-oriented fast access

-• Files supports sharing data via presigned-url, State supports setting expirations.
+• Files supports sharing data using presigned URLs; State supports setting expirations

-• As a rule of thumb if you expect your data to grow larger than 100KBs go with Files, otherwise use State.
+• As a rule of thumb, if you expect your data to grow larger than 100KBs use Files, otherwise State.

-Please refer to the feature matrix for a detailed comparison.
+Please refer to the feature matrix below for a detailed comparison.

 State

-We've just released a new State version built on top of our own storage service.
-Legacy State (@adobe/aio-lib-state < v4 based on CosmosDB) is still available, but we strongly advise new users to use the latest library version to avoid migrating later.
+We have released a new version of State built on top of Adobe's own storage service.
+Legacy State (@adobe/aio-lib-state < v4, based on CosmosDB) is still available.
+However, we strongly advise new users to use the latest version to avoid migrating later.
 Note that this applies also to State imported from @adobe/aio-sdk < v6.
-We will be sending out migration steps for existing customers soon.
-The feature matrix provides a detailed comparison of both versions.
+The feature matrix below provides a detailed comparison of both versions.

 • State is a multi-tenant storage.
-Your data is isolated in a "State container" which maps to your I/O Runtime namespace and application Workspace.
-This means that each application Workspace has its own isolated data.
+Data is isolated in a "State container" which maps to your I/O Runtime and application workspaces.
+This means each application workspace has its own isolated data.

 • Your data is not eternal.
-There is a configurable time-to-live (TTL) for each key-value pair, the default is 1 day and the maximum is 1 year (365 days).
+There is a configurable time-to-live (TTL) for each key-value pair: the default is one day, the maximum one year (365 days).

 Getting started